Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Algorithmic considerations

-After computing the mode and curvature at the mode, we can evaluate the tilted distribution at a finite number of points around the mode and use this to construct a better approximation to capture aspects of asymmetry and long tails in the posterior distribution.
-Possible approximate families include the multivariate split-normal (Geweke, 1989, Villani and Larsson, 2006), split-$t$, or wedge-gamma (Gelman et al., 2014) distributions.

-We are {\em not} talking about changing the family of approximate distributions $g$---we still would keep these as multivariate normal.
-Rather, we would use an adaptively-constructed parametric approximation, possibly further improved by importance sampling (Geweke, 1989) or CCD integration (Rue et al., 2009) to get a better approximation to the mean and covariance matrix of the tilted distribution to use in constructing $g_k$ in step 3c of the algorithm.
+To improve upon this simple normal approximation, we can evaluate the tilted distribution at a finite number of points around the mode and use this to construct a better approximation to capture asymmetry and long tails in the posterior distribution.
+Possible approximate families include the multivariate split-normal~\citep{Geweke:1989,Villani+Larsson:2006}, split-$t$, or wedge-gamma~\citep{Gelman+others:2014} distributions.
+We are {\em not} talking about changing the family of approximate distributions $g$---we would still keep these as multivariate normal.
+Rather, we would use an adaptively-constructed parametric approximation, possibly further improved by importance sampling~\citep{Geweke:1989,Vehtari+Gelman+Gabry:2016-PSIS} or central composite design integration~\citep{Rue+others:2009} to get a better approximation of the moments of the tilted distribution to used in constructing $g_k$.